The first time someone poured the same wine into two different glasses, I thought it was a trick.

 If you buy one glass shape, buy this one.

-A universal glass has a moderately wide bowl that tapers gently toward a slightly narrower rim.
-It’s designed to work acceptably with reds, whites, and rosés by balancing aroma concentration with airflow.
+A universal glass has a medium bowl that tapers gently toward a narrower rim.
+It works with reds, whites, and rosés.

-It won’t be the best glass for any specific wine, but it will be good enough for all of them.
-Think of it as a chef’s knife—not specialized, but capable of nearly everything.
+It will not be the best glass for any one wine, but it will be good for most of them.
+Think of it like a chef’s knife.

 Bowl: Medium width, gentle taper Best for: Everyday drinking, mixed-wine dinners, starting a collection Capacity: 15–20 oz (you’ll pour 5–6 oz into it; the rest is aroma space)